 As for replenishment, it’s important to hydrate and refuel as soon as you can with a carbohydrate-rich snack and drink (bananas, dried fruit, pretzels, or an electrolyte drink work well).
 Within the next 1-2 hours, a hearty, balanced meal with protein, fat, and carbohydrates will deliver key nutrients to the body and set you on the right path towards recovery.

 It’s one thing to take a few days off from running, it’s another to make sure you’re getting quality sleep.
 Sleep consists of four sleep stages: Awake, light, REM, and deep sleep.
-If you’re not spending enough time in deep sleep, when your body repairs muscular and skeletal systems, you will not recover.
+Deep sleep is when your body repairs muscular and skeletal systems.
+Not getting enough deep sleep has a negative impact on your recovery.
 Adults should get at least 1-2 hours of deep sleep per night, however, your body might need more to speed the post-marathon recovery process.

 Prioritizing sleep is far more important than any kind of special recovery treatment you can get, as it’s the body’s most natural and efficient way to heal.